 The Electoral College is out of control…and the GOP likes it that way.

-Then in 2016, Donald Trump “won” the White house despite the fact that Hillary Clinton won the popular vote by 2.8 million.
+Then in 2016, Donald Trump “won” the White House despite the fact that Hillary Clinton won the popular vote by 2.8 million.
 The Electoral College has always been an unfair and undemocratic institution.
-But the Electoral College has only gone against the popular vote four times, and the first two times were never as egregious as in the 2000 and 2016 elections.
+But the Electoral College has only gone against the popular vote four times in our nation’s entire history, and the first two times were never as egregious as in the 2000 and 2016 elections.

 As Rolling Stone points out, the Electoral College gives far more voting power to people in states that are more rural and lean right and a handful of swing states.